x64dbg/docs/commands/analysis/virtualmod.md

 # virtualmod

-Tell the debugger to treat a memory range as a module.
+Tell the debugger to treat a memory range as a virtual module.

 ## arguments